FlowFuse/flowfuse/docs/device-agent/register.md

 Before you can connect a device to the platform, the device must have a **Device Configuration** file or a **Device Provisioning Configuration** file present in its working directory.
 There are three ways to do this:
-1. Copy the Quick Connect command and run it in a terminal window on the device.
+1. Copy the Setup command and run it in a terminal window on the device.
 2. Copy the configuration file to the device using its built in Web UI.
    * _The Device Agent must be running and the command line flag for the Web UI must be enabled._
    * _See [Command Line Options](./running.md#device-agent-command-line-options) for more information._